VulcanJS/vulcan-next/src/content/docs/features/styling-and-material-ui.md

 ### Theme switch demo

 We demo a theme switch button, using React context.
 See `lib/providers` for sources and sample Storybook stories.
+NOTE: this is currently broken (07/2021) as we are using preview version of Material UI v5.

 ### Alternative 2: Styled-jsx and PostCSS (+ your CSS framework of choice)